openharmony/docs/en/application-dev/quick-start/arkts-page-custom-components-lifecycle.md

 - Custom component: \@Component decorated UI unit, which can combine multiple built-in components for component reusability.

 - Page: UI page of an application.
-A page can consist of one or more custom components.
+A page consists of one or more custom components.
 A custom component decorated with \@Entry is used as the default entry component of the page.
 Exactly one component can be decorated with \@Entry in a single source file.
 Only components decorated by \@Entry can call the lifecycle callbacks of a page.

-The following lifecycle callbacks are provided for the lifecycle of a page, that is, the lifecycle of a custom component decorated with \@Entry:
+The following lifecycle callbacks are provided for a page, that is, a custom component decorated with \@Entry:

 - [onPageShow](../reference/arkui-ts/ts-custom-component-lifecycle.md#onpageshow): Invoked when the page is displayed.

 - [onPageHide](../reference/arkui-ts/ts-custom-component-lifecycle.md#onpagehide): Invoked when the page is hidden.

-- [onBackPress](../reference/arkui-ts/ts-custom-component-lifecycle.md#onbackpress): Invoked when the user clicks the Back button.
+- [onBackPress](../reference/arkui-ts/ts-custom-component-lifecycle.md#onbackpress): Invoked when the user clicks the **Back** button.

-The following lifecycle callbacks are provided for the lifecycle of a component, that is, the lifecycle of a custom component decorated with \@Component:
+The following lifecycle callbacks are provided for a custom component decorated with \@Component:

 - [aboutToAppear](../reference/arkui-ts/ts-custom-component-lifecycle.md#abouttoappear): Invoked when the custom component is about to appear.
-Specifically, it is invoked after a new instance of the custom component is created and before its **build** function is executed.
+Specifically, it is invoked after an instance of the custom component is created and before its **build** function is executed.

-- [aboutToDisappear](../reference/arkui-ts/ts-custom-component-lifecycle.md#abouttodisappear): Invoked before the destructor of the custom component is consumed.
+- [aboutToDisappear](../reference/arkui-ts/ts-custom-component-lifecycle.md#abouttodisappear): Invoked before the instance of the custom component is about to be destroyed.

 The following figure shows the lifecycle of a component (home page) decorated with \@Entry.